LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

 .. literalinclude:: ../../../../examples/ex4-matrix-multiply.cpp
                     :lines: 190-203

-Here, the lambda expression for the loop body contains the 'col' and 'k' loops.
+Here,we have one lambda expression for the loop body, which contains the 'col' and 'k' loops.

 Note that changing the execution policy to an OpenMP or CUDA policy enables the outer 'row' loop to run in parallel.
 When this is done, each thread will execute